-Homeschooled students from grades 6-12 may take individual classes at GCA upon paying the full registration fee and 1/6 tuition per period.
-This may lead to eligibility for athletics and other extra-curricular activities.
-(See the Homeschool Student Program located on the school website.)
+Homeschooled students from grades 6-12 may take individual classes at GCA upon paying the full registration fee and the published per-class tuition rate which may lead to eligibility for athletics and other extra-curricular activities.
+(For more information, see the Homeschool Student Program located on the school website.)